 - 504 – Gateway Timeout

-There are multiple ways to do this for ex – you can either do this using Rewrite or ErrorDocument directive.
+There are multiple ways to do this.
+Ex – you can either do this using Rewrite or ErrorDocument directive.
 I will explain how to do with ErrorDocument directive.

 - Login into Apache HTTP server